lukcic/devops/Kubernetes/basics.md

 ### Deployment

-Efficient update of containers running inside pod.
-Uses Relppica Sets for making rolling updates.
+Main role of Deployment is efficient update of containers running inside pod.
+Uses Replica Sets for making rolling updates.

+`[Deployment [Replica set [Pod]]]`

 Comparing to Replica Set only one difference in config file is `kind: Deployment`.